-This content of this book is the work of three individuals - Bryan Bunch, Mary C. Hicks,
+The content of this book is the work of three individuals - Bryan Bunch, Mary C. Hicks,

 As a means for my students to teach themselves most of the basic content, and to facilitate my efforts to help students develop good outlining skills, I used Globe Life Science for over thirty years.
-I felt that, if updated, it could still be a good fit for many teachers.
+I felt that, if updated, this book could still be a good fit for many teachers.

 The final stages of producing and selling Discovering Life Science included the following: